percona/portal-doc/docs/advisors/checks/mongodb-fcv-mismatch.md

 **FeatureCompatibilityVersion (FCV)** enables or disables the features that persist data incompatible with earlier versions of MongoDB.

-It enables or disables the features that persist data incompatible with earlier versions of MongoDB.

 If there is a mismatch between the MongoDB version and FCV parameter, then you must set the FCV according to the MongoDB version.
 Below are the values associated with FCV  -